dart-lang/site-www/src/guides/language/coming-from/js-to-dart.md

   be modified, use the `const` keyword:<br>
   `const fruits = <String>{'apple', 'orange', 'pear'};`
-* Assign the `Set` to a `final` field, meaning that the `Set` itself doesn’t have to be a compile-time constant.
+* Assign the `Set` to a `final` field, meaning that the `Set` itself doesn't have to be a compile-time constant.
-  This ensures that the field can’t be overridden with another `Set`, but it still allows the size or the contents of the `Set` to be modified:<br>
+  This ensures that the field can't be overridden with another `Set`, but it still allows the size or the contents of the `Set` to be modified:<br>
   `final fruits = <String>{'apple', 'orange', 'pear'};`